apereo/cas/developer/Sec-Vuln-Response.md

 <div class="alert alert-warning"><strong>List Etiquette</strong><p>The security team asks that you please <strong>DO NOT</strong> create publicly-viewable issues or posts to address the problem.
 There is no good sense in creating panic and chaos.
 All community members <strong>SHOULD</strong> ignore all such public announcements and reports.</p></div>

+## CVEs

+The CAS project does not request or provide CVEs when handling security issues.
+This is a task that must entirely be handled by you, should you need to obtain a CVE in order to justify an unplanned upgrade, etc. The CAS project, generally speaking, moves much quicker to announce and disclose security issues than any CVE procurement process; we simply cannot delay security notifications and announcements for as long as it could take to receive a CVE.

+If you wish to volunteer to become a point person to get CVE creation process going, by all means, speak up.

 ## Community Notification

 Once the release is made available, the following procedure may be observed: